dwojciec/debugging-lab-summit-2019/instructions/kiali.md

 > If you want, take a moment to examine the source code of the Cart Service implemented with [Quarkus](https://quarkus.io/).
 > You can find it under the package ***com.redhat.cloudnative*** in the **src/main/java** directory of the **cart-quarkus** project.

-In the *Terminal* window, execute the following commands to leverage the build mechanism of OpenShift and deploy the service:
+In the ***Terminal Window of CodeReady Workspaces***, execute the following commands to leverage the build mechanism of OpenShift and deploy the service:

 ~~~shell
 # To build the image on OpenShift